 The members of the audience who were bored with the play could spend their time enjoying the view of the harbour and of the sea.

 The wealthiest citizens of Kaunos had a rest or exercised in large baths built during the Roman rule.
 Their strongly built walls have withstood the ravages of time.
-A certain number of altars have been arranged in the calidarium, the main hall of the baths.
+A number of altars have been arranged in the calidarium (hot room) of the baths.